Curious about MRI?

 Can I have an MRI if I am pregnant?

-The labrum is a very small band of tissue and tears are hard to see.
-Sometimes they are big and obvious and other times they are tiny rents and barely discernible.
-Also, a tear can scar down/heal and be very hard or impossible to see.
-If the doctor thinks you have a labral tear based on clinical grounds and the physical examination, they may want to do an arthrogram to see the labrum better and sometimes will do a scope to check everything more thoroughly.
+The labrum is a very small, triangular band of tissue, like the meniscus in the knee, that extends around the rim of the shoulder joint.
+Sometimes the tears obvious and easy to see and other times they are tiny and only barely discernible.
+Additionally, tears can scar down and be very hard or impossible to see.
+Moreover, there are several anatomic variants of the labrum that can make evaluation challenging, even with contrast in the joint.
+If the doctor thinks you have a labral tear based on clinical grounds and the physical examination, they may recommend an arthrogram before the MRI to evaluate the labrum as good as possible.
+In some situations, the doctor will recommend a scope to check everything more thoroughly.

 Can you scan my entire body?